What is your telehealth policy?

 Would you see a family member or close friend? (of a current or previous patient)

-Almost certainly not.
-An example of a problem is that psychiatric illnesses are exacerbated by tensions in close relationships, and this might end up in me taking sides.
+Almost certainly not as this causes problems.
+An example of a problem is that psychiatric illnesses are exacerbated by tensions in close relationships, and this might draw me into taking sides.
 My training is to help an individual build skills for managing their close relationships for themselves.

 Why don't you see patients managed by other psychiatrists?